JoeBiellik/clipup/README.md

 Download the [latest release](https://github.com/JoeBiellik/clipup/releases/latest).
 The application is portable and does not require installation.
 Requires .NET Framework 4.5.

 ## Providers
-The following offical providers are in this repository and ship with the application:
+The following official providers are in this repository and ship with the application:

 Name | Type | Status
 ---- | ---- | ------